 - The total number of application downloads from different app stores (also known as app store conversion rate),

-- The total number of completing desired in-app actions such as making a purchase, subscribing or viewing content.
+- The total number of completing desired in-app actions such as making in-app purchases, subscribing or viewing content.

 The mobile app conversion rate is one of the key metrics determining which user acquisition channel performs most effectively, giving a general overview of how end-users interact with it.
 So if you’re wondering how your app performs in app stores, then the mobile app conversion rate is what you need to find out.